 - Providers are doctors and other health care professionals licensed by the state to provide medical services and care.
 The term "providers" also includes hospitals and other health care facilities. - Network providers are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
-We have arranged for these providers to deliver covered services to members in our plan.
+We arranged for these providers to deliver covered services to members in our plan.
 The providers in our network bill us directly for care they give you.
-When you see a network provider, you pay only your share of the cost for their services. - Covered services include all the medical care, health care services, supplies equipment, and prescription drugs that are covered by our plan.
+When you see a network provider, you pay only your share of the cost for their services. - Covered services include all the medical care, health care services, supplies, and equipment that are covered by our plan.
 Your covered services for medical care are listed in the Medical Benefits Chart in Chapter 4.
-Your covered services for prescription drugs are discussed in Chapter 5.

-Section 1.2 Basic rules for your medical care to be covered by our plan
+Section 1.2 Basic rules for your medical care covered by our plan

-As a Medicare health plan, BlueMedicare Select (PPO) must cover all services covered by Original Medicare and follow Original Medicare's coverage rules.
+As a Medicare health plan, BlueMedicare Patriot (PPO) must cover all services covered by Original Medicare and follow Original Medicare's coverage rules.

-BlueMedicare Select (PPO) will generally cover your medical care as long as:
+BlueMedicare Patriot (PPO) will generally cover your medical care as long as:

-- The care you get is included in our plan's Medical Benefits Chart in Chapter 4. - The care you get is considered medically necessary.
-Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You get your care from a provider who's eligible to provide services under Original Medicare.
-As a member of our plan, you can get care from either a network provider or an out-of-network provider (go to Section 2 for more information). - The providers in our network are listed in the Provider Directory https://providersearch.floridablue.com/ a Provider. - o If you use an out-of-network provider, your share of the costs for your covered services may be higher. - Note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
-Except for emergency care, we can't pay a provider who isn't eligible to participate in Medicare.
-If you go to a provider who isn't eligible to participate in Medicare, you'll be responsible for the full cost of the services you get.
+• The care you get is included in our plan's Medical Benefits Chart in Chapter 4.

+- The care you get is considered medically necessary.
+Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You get your care from a provider who is eligible to provide services under Original Medicare.
+As a member of our plan, you can get your care from either a network provider or an out-of-network provider (go to Section 2 for more information). - The providers in our network are listed in the Provider Directory https://providersearch.floridablue.com/. - o If you use an out-of-network provider, your share of the costs for your covered services may be higher. - While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+Except for emergency care, we can't pay a provider who is not eligible to participate in Medicare.
+If you go to a provider who is not eligible to participate in Medicare, you'll be responsible for the full cost of the services you receive.
 Check with your provider before getting services to confirm that they're eligible to participate in Medicare.